 An emerging pest is identified, following assessment against the emerging pest criteria

-There is a new outbreak of an emerging pest
+There is a new outbreak of an emerging pest (verified = pest reporting)

-There is a significant change in the status and understanding of an emerging pest, such as new information on host plants or when an emerging pest no longer fulfils emerging pest criteria
+There is a significant change in the status and understanding (biological, ecological, other?) of an emerging pest, such as new information on host plants or when an emerging pest no longer fulfils emerging pest criteria(

+Reports in scientific or other publication to be confirmed with NPPO before creating an alert (follow up).
+IPPC Secretariat to contact them, If they don't answer or follow up, the report is put in a list of unofficial reports.

-There is agreement and funds to develop prevention, preparedness and response tools/training/networks etc.
+There is agreement and resources (funds) to develop prevention, preparedness and response tools/training/networks etc.

 Prevention, preparedness and response tools are completed and available for use

-Who should alerts be communicated to?
+To whom should alerts be communicated to?

 Alerts should be communicated to the following people/groups: